 Randy Canady: Our culture is one of intensity.
 Given our intensity, we can exploit things more with multiple moving parts.
 It’s how we look at registrations, competitors and interactions with customers.
 And how we put that into better decision-making.
-We don’t sell to formers directly.
+We don’t sell to farmers directly.
 We don’t sell our products online.
 Our relationship is with the retailer.
 We aren’t an all-or-nothing company.
 We are a complementary company, meaning we can give our customers choice.

 Q: What are the company’s milestones?

 A: We built the company at exactly the right time.
-With the portfolio we have, it would be impossible today to build what we have due to the EPA’s challenges with impossible today to understaffing and processing pending registrations.
+With the portfolio we have, it would be impossible today to build what we have due to the EPA’s challenges with understaffing and processing pending registrations.
 I’m also proud that we have stayed independent without any venture capital money.
 I’m tired of people financially harvesting off this industry.

 Q: What sets Atticus apart?